We are extremely proud to be working with:

 PANDAS supports individuals and families affected by pre and postnatal mental illnesses by giving them a place to talk to others who have also been affected.
 We also act as a voice for those affected by campaigning for better awareness and services and also providing advocacy for those who are struggling to communicate with their healthcare professionals.

-MAMA Academy would like to thank our friends:
+MAMA Academy would also like to thank our friends:

 Presenter on CBeebies’ Get Well Soon